-Serbia, Montenegro, Bosnia, Croatia, Romania: EBRD energy financed projects under pressure from Green NGOs25.
-May 2015. / News Serbia Energy
+Serbia, Montenegro, Bosnia, Croatia, Romania: EBRD energy financed projects under pressure from Green NGOs, News Serbia Energy

 According to the Agreement Establishing the European Bank for Reconstruction and Development (EBRD), the purpose of this institution is to encourage the transition towards open market-oriented economies and to encourage private and entrepreneur initiative in the countries of Central and Eastern Europe.
 According to the mentioned Agreement, EBRD is also directed towards promoting environmentally-friendly sustainable development in the full scope of its activities.

 In the projects it finances, EBRD attaches special importance to encouraging energy efficiency and the efficient use of resources, the reduction in waste generation, redevelopment of abandoned industrial locations, renewable resources and re-use of resources, recycling and the implementation of cleaner production.